-AG MECHANICS WELDING
+AG MECHANICS WEIDING

-The Ag Mechanics project is starting with an emphasis on welding and smithing, it will expand as the project area grows.
-This project allows youth to explore areas of ag mechanics and metallurgy from repairing or repurposing items to the fabrication of new items.
+This project allows youth to explore areas of ag mechanics welding and metallurgy from repairing or repurposing items to the fabrication of new items.
 The intent is for this program to start with foundational areas, some of which youth may already have, and allow them to continue to build on this knowledge, thus becoming more experienced.